 - Student Teacher Assessment of Classroom Teaching

-For a 15-week, secondary placement, we ask the mentor teacher and university coach (supervisor) to each complete four formal observations of the student teacher.
+For a 15-week secondary or 16-week ECE or M.Ed. placement, we ask the mentor teacher and university coach (supervisor) to each complete four formal observations of the student teacher.

 For K-12 or ECE 8-week placements, we ask that the student teacher be formally observed by the mentor teacher and university coach (supervisor) at least two times each per each 8-week placement.